Indigenous communities in Canada face alarming rates of food insecurity.

 In response, communities are taking back control of their food destiny by returning to their roots.

-We believe that food is a basic human right, and no child should have to worry about where their next meal will come from.
+Food is a basic human right, and no child should have to worry about where their next meal will come from.

 In Eel Ground First Nation in New Brunswick, 40% of households experience food insecurity, compared to just 15.9% of households across the country.